jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab7_Behavioral Modeling and Timing Constraints.md

 ```
 In this example, when the positive edge event on the CLK occurs, A, B, and CIN values are noted
-(captured), and then T1 gets an updated value after a 5 time units delay, T2 gets updated after a 8 time
+(captured).
+Then T1 gets an updated value after a 5-time units delay, T2 gets updated after an 8-time
-units delay, and T3 gets updated after a 2 time units delay all after the same rising edge of the CLK
+units delay, and T3 gets updated after a 2-time units delay all after the same rising edge of the CLK
 signal.
 Here is another example that generates the output shown in the waveform diagram.

 ```verilog